Polynomially knotted 2-spheres: Prerequisites

-{\bf Proof. } We construct polynomials $f(t)$ and $g(t)$ such that the curve defined by $(x,y)= (f(t),g(t))$ represents a projection of $K$ on $XY$ plane.
-We choose the polynomial $h_0(t)$ which provides the over/under crossing information.
-Note that we can choose $h_0(t)$ to be an even degree polynomial.
-Now by adding a sufficiently large real number $R$ we can show that $h(t)=h_0(t)+R$ has exactly two real roots $a$ and $b$, $h(t)>0$ for $t\in (a,b)$ and all the double points of the projection lie inside $[a,b]$.
-This completes the proof.
+\begin{lemma} Given a long knot $K$, there exists a polynomial embedding from $\R\to \R^3$ defined by $t\to (x(t),y(t),z(t))$ such that for some interval $[a,b]$, $z(a)=z(b)=0$, $z(t)>0$ for $t\in (a,b)$ and there are no crossings outside $[a,b]$. \end{lemma} \begin{proof} We construct polynomials $f(t)$ and $g(t)$ such that the curve, defined by $(x,y)= (f(t),g(t))$ represents a projection of $K$ on the $XY$ plane.
+We find the parameters $(t_i,s_i)$ such that $f(s_i)=f(t_i)$ and $g(s_i)=g(t_i)$.
+We arrange $t_i$ and $s_i$ in ascending order.
+We choose $\mu_j$ between any two parameters which are giving rise to crossing points of the same kind (all over or all under) and consider $\tilde{h}(t)=\pi_j (t-\mu_j)$.
+This polynomial $\tilde{h}(t)$ provides the over/under crossing information.
+Since our crossings are finite, they lie within a closed interval say $[c,d]$.
+If the degree of $\tilde{h}(t)$ is odd, we can choose a real number $\mu$ outside $[c,d]$ in such a way that the polynomial $h_0(t)= -\tilde{h}(t) (t-\mu)$ still provides the over/under crossing information.
+Note that $h_0(t)$ is an even degree polynomial.
+Now by adding a sufficiently large real number $R$, we can show that $h(t)=h_0(t)+R$ has exactly two real roots $a$ and $b$ outside $[c,d]$, $h(t)>0$ for $t\in (a,b)$ and all the double points of the projection lie inside $[a,b]$ (Figure \ref{fig:long trefoil 1}).
+This completes the proof. \end{proof}